junxit/us-congress-bills-117/metadata.md

 - 2021-06-24 — Committee on Foreign Relations.
 Reported by Senator Menendez without amendment and with an amended preamble.
 Without written report.
 - 2021-06-24 — Committee on Foreign Relations.
 Reported by Senator Menendez without amendment and with an amended preamble.
 Without written report.
 - 2021-06-24 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 93.
+- 2021-07-22 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent.(consideration: CR S5056-5057; text: CR S5057)
+- 2021-07-22 — Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent. (consideration: CR S5056-5057; text: CR S5057)